-“Easter Seals Dixon Center wants others to, once again, be captivated by Mr. Hope’s unique support of our troops, and work to change the lives of this generation’s military families especially upon their transition back to civilian life,” says James E. Williams, Jr., Easter Seals president and CEO.
+“Easter Seals Dixon Center wants others to, once again, be captivated by Mr. Hope’s unique support of our troops, and work to change the lives of this generation’s military families especially upon their transition back to civilian life,” says James E. Williams, Jr., Easter Seals president and CEO from 1990 through 2014.
 “His unique commitment to our troops—particularly through entertainment, awareness, and connectedness—is something we need more of today.”

 At an event to present the grant, Miranda Hope—one of Mr. Hope’s grandchildren—shared memories of accompanying her grandfather on one of his last trips to entertain troops.

 “I saw the living proof of one of his core beliefs: it is one’s obligation to take one’s talents and gifts to the center of a crisis and begin to heal,” she said.
 “We have a crisis … veterans returning from war aren’t always thriving.
 There are many reasons why and many ways in which they need support, but the fact remains—they need support and they deserve it.”

 “It is a great honor,” Ms. Hope added, “to be here tonight and to be partnering with Easter Seals Dixon Center, supporting them as they do their noble and necessary work.”

 This article was originally published in February 2014.